MarcoJanse/MarcoJanse.github.io.old/_posts/2022-11-30-using-a-Yubikey-with-github-for-signing-your-commits.md

 From your shell configure git with the key using the following commands

-To set the User name (if not already done so)
+To set the User name (if not already done so):

 ```powershell
 git config --global user.name <user name>
 ```

-To set the Email address
+To set the Email address:

 ```powershell
 git config --global user.email <userID>+<UserName>@users.noreply.github.com
 ```

-To set your signing key
+To set your signing key:

 ```powershell
  git config --global user.signingkey "<KEY_ID"
 ```

-To force signing of commits
+To force signing of commits:

 ```powershell
 git config -ccccccvfgnlvckvgicgtvlvhj-global commit.gpgsign true
 ```

-To set the GPG program (for Windows)
+To set the GPG program (for Windows):

 ```powershell
 git config --global gpg.program "c:/Program Files (x86)/GnuPG/bin/gpg.exe"